karrla/gitbook/approvals.md

 *
 Reporting frequency is added, this is mandatory

-####What is the difference between reviewing a Project Initiation and approving a Project Initiation?
+####What is the difference between reviewing and approving?

 #####Field verification
 *
 Usually done by field program officer
-*Executive Summary and Description *
 *
-Justification tab is reviewed
+Executive Summary and Description and  Justification tab is reviewed
 *
 Field staff will verify that the correct sites and stakeholders are added
 *
 Relevant documents are attached e.g. agreements, MoUs, Bill of quantity (BoQ), Purchase Request (PR)